MohammedSheikh/Front-end-website/LimitlessVapes/README.md

 1. Single Page Application (SPA) - The site is an SPA which allows the user to browse through the web application without being reloaded to a new page.

-2. Accessibility - I have created two background colours, black and white as two diffrent style sheets for accessibility purposes.
-If the end user is colour blind to black or white, they would have a choice in choosing their prefered background colour.
-This is not only for accessibility purposes but also for general preference over background colours.

-3. The Navigation bar - This is positioned at the top and as the user scrolls to the next **section**, it is transitioned in through an animation.
+2. The Navigation bar - This is positioned at the top and as the user scrolls to the next **section**, it is transitioned in through an animation.
 The navigation bar thereafter becomes fixed at the top throughout the rest of the site, however when the end user reaches the first **section**, it dissapears and is seen again when the user scrolls to the top of the page.

-4. Navigation/other buttons - These contain links to diffrent parts of the sectiion, as the user clicks on these, they are scrolled through the appropriate section, this feature is set through Jquery.
+3. Navigation/other buttons - These contain links to diffrent parts of the sectiion, as the user clicks on these, they are scrolled through the appropriate section, this feature is set through Jquery.

-5. CSS styles - Hovering over certain images brings out a cool zoom in zoom out finish.
+4. CSS styles - Hovering over certain images brings out a cool zoom in zoom out finish.
 The colour of the images also change upon hovering over the images.
 This is achieved  through pure css styling.

-6. Validation - The contact form is situated at the bottom of the site.
+5. Validation - The contact form is situated at the bottom of the site.
 This is validated so if the user submits without appropriate information, they are notified to input details again.

-7. Social media icons - These icons are contained within the footer at the bottom of the site.
+6. Social media icons - These icons are contained within the footer at the bottom of the site.
 Upon hovering over these items, a cool effect is generated where the icons change in colour.

 ## 4. Testing Application